With an RRSP Mortgage,

 Can You Really Have Your Cake & Eat It Too?

 Well, there’s still some things to consider about my previous post regarding Jamie Golombek’s column on RRSP mortgages in the National Post.
-It’s new for the CRA to recognize that interest is deductible in the circumstances as set out in the article, so this bears a bit more analysis.
+It’s new for the Canada Revenue Agency (CRA) to recognize that interest is deductible in the circumstances as set out in the article, so this bears a bit more analysis.
 My last kick at the cat is as follows:

 Self-directed non-arm’s-length mortgages to yourself seem always to be discussed by banks and trust companies in the context of buying a personal residence.